hbk91/2021StudyNotes/Series63_Prep.md

 #### **Joint Accounts with customers**

-- Only permitted for agents (not allowed for IARs), and that too with prior permission from both customer and the BD
+- Only permitted for agents (not allowed for IARs/RIAs/BDs), and that too with prior permission from both customer and the BD

 ---